Interpretation Settings

 Range

-When shifting or folding segments, do so in increments of octaves rather than scale steps.
-This is useful where a particular pitch class (note) is more important than relative melodic movement.
+When applying Shift or Fold, do so in increments of octaves rather than scale steps.
+This is useful where harmony is more important than relative melodic movement.

 Strings